Computing a human-like reaction time metric from stable recurrent vision models: General Methods

 \subsection{Models}

-\paragraph{cRNN.} Without loss of generality, we choose our model of interest in this work to be the horizontal gated recurrent unit (hGRU; \cite{linsley2018learning}), a convolutional recurrent neural network model that we will canonically refer to as \textbf{cRNN} throughout the rest of the paper.
+\paragraph{cRNN.} The model of interest chosen in this work is the horizontal gated recurrent unit (hGRU; \cite{linsley2018learning}), a convolutional recurrent neural network model that we will canonically refer to as cRNN throughout the rest of the paper.
+In principle, our framework applies to other cRNN architectures as well.
 The hGRU is inspired by the anatomical and neurophysiological properties of the primate visual cortex.
 Architectural facets of the hGRU include an hypercolumnar organization, distinct excitatory and inhibitory subpopulations, and local- and long-range feedback mechanisms, rendering it overcomplete and an ideal candidate cRNN for our purposes.
 The hGRU and its extensions have previously demonstrated proficiency in learning long-range spatial dependency challenges, including naturalistic ones~\cite{linsley2020recurrent,linsley2018learning,linsleymalik2021tracking}.
 For implementational details, refer to SI~\S\ref{implementation}.